 - 1 in 14 Generation Xers (ages 29-40), or 7.4%, already have hearing loss

 - At least 1.4 million children (18 or younger) have hearing problems

 - It is estimated that 3 in 1,000 infants are born with serious to profound hearing loss.

-In addition, studies have linked untreated hearing loss to emotional, physical, mental, psychological and even economic disadvantages!
-And, to make matters even worse, there are many “myths” about hearing loss that prevent those with hearing loss from doing anything about it.
+In addition, studies have linked untreated hearing loss to emotional, physical, mental, psychological and even economic disadvantages.
+To make matters worse, there are many “myths” about hearing loss that prevent those with hearing loss from doing anything about it.

 Causes of Hearing Loss

 One of the most common “myths” about hearing loss is that only “old people” deal with it.
 In fact, the reverse is true.
-The majority (65%) of people with hearing loss are younger than 65 and six million people in the U.S. between 18 and 44 suffer from hearing loss (Better Hearing Institute website).
+The majority (65%) of people with hearing loss are younger than 65, and six million people in the U.S. between 18 and 44 live with hearing loss (Better Hearing Institute website).

 - Exposure to noise